-Tilapia wasn’t a fish I came across very often when I lived in the UK, however I’ve really enjoying cooking with it since Matt and I moved to Boston.
-Tilapia is a fairly lean and firm fish which has a great earthy taste, making it perfect for people who don’t like their fish too “fishy” tasting.
+Tilapia was a fish that I discovered in the U.S. It’s is a fairly lean and firm fish which has a great earthy taste, making it perfect for people who don’t like their fish too “fishy” tasting.
 Tilapia fillets are usually very large and quite inexpensive so they’re great when you don’t want to spend a fortune on seafood.
-When I cook tilapia for myself, I tend to half half a fillet, whereas Matt will eat a whole fillet, so you’ll know exactly how much you’ll need depending on your usual appetite.
+When I cook tilapia for myself, I tend to eat half a fillet, whereas Matt will eat a whole one, so you’ll know exactly how much you’ll need depending on your usual appetite.

 This recipe came from my growing love for vegetarian Parmesan and how great it can taste in fish dishes.
 Baking the Parmesan as a crust really gives it a great, crunchy texture and the taste is mild enough that it doesn’t overpower the flavour of the fish.
 I use a mix of olive oil and lemon juice to prep the fish before dipping it in the Parmesan mixture.
 This allows the tilapia to soak in some of the zesty lemon flavour beneath the crust.